SalishSeaCast/SalishSeaNowcast/docs/pkg_development.rst

-Assuming that you have the `Anaconda Python Distribution`_ or `Miniconda3`_ installed, you can create and activate an environment called :kbd:`salishsea-nowcast` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands:
+Assuming that you have the `Anaconda Python Distribution`_ or `Miniconda3`_ installed, you can create and activate an environment called :kbd:`salishsea-nowcast` that will have all of the Python packages necessary for development, testing, and building the documentation with the commands below.

 .. _Conda: http://conda.pydata.org/docs/
 .. _Anaconda Python Distribution: https://www.continuum.io/downloads